 Under those circumstances, lead-based paint can become exposed, begin to deteriorate and expose microscopic particles of lead that can be ingested by your child through normal hand-to-mouth (or anything to mouth!) behavior.
 Even microscopic particles of lead are enough to cause permanent harm.

 The challenge is that lead paint is often difficult to recognize, which is why people have lead inspections conducted by CA Department of Public Health certified lead inspectors.
 However, there are strong indicators of the presence of lead paint.

-Here are a few things you can look for and do to protect your family:
+If you are unsure how to know if paint as lead or not, here are a few things you can look for and do to protect your family: